ooni/2023-05-richer-input/DESIGN.md

 most straightforward (i.e., the check-in v2 API response is a script).
 We will define the check-in v2 response as part of our future work.

+**TODO(bassosimone)**: we discussed this topic with Federico and we concluded it would be better to avoid doing mangling in the probe.
+The check-in v2 API would therefore serve us a script directly (or maybe two script: an interactive one and a backend-less one).

 ## Handwaving: IPv6

 This PoC contains more robust IPv6 handling code that the stable